Decolonising the Curriculum: A Teacher's Guide

 First, teach primary source interrogation as a skill that asks not just "what does this source tell us?" but "who wrote this, from what position, and what does its existence tell us about power?"
 A letter from a colonial administrator tells us something about colonial administration.
 It tells us very little about the experience of colonised people unless we treat its silences as evidence.

 Third, connect KS3 migration and empire units explicitly.
 The history of the British Empire and the history of post-war immigration to the UK are the same history.
-Teaching them in isolation produces pupils who cannot make the connection.
+Teaching them in isolation produces learners who cannot make the connection.

 Diversifying your reading lists is not the same as tokenism.
 Tokenism means including one "diverse" text in a list of otherwise standard texts, treating it as a concession rather than as a work with its own intellectual tradition.
 A more rigorous approach: